 The latest LOD Cloud diagram (2014) includes only few sets of cultural heritage LOD and they do not form a closely linked web of Linked Data.
 None of the datasets concerns archaeology specifically.
-Some more sets of cultural heritage Linked Data sets exist, also a few archaeological, but in 2014 they did not conform to the criteria for being included in the LOD Cloud diagram (e.g. the requirement of being connected via RDF links with at least one other compliant dataset).
+Additional sets of cultural heritage Linked Data exist, a few of which are archaeological, but in 2014 they did not conform to the criteria for being included in the LOD Cloud diagram (e.g. the requirement of being connected via RDF links with at least one other compliant dataset).